-The Best Short Hairstyles If You Have Fine Hair
+25 Flattering Short Hairstyles for Fine Hair

 Play up texture and layers with an asymmetrical pixie, a short cut that usually features a deep part with long side-swept fringe and an ultra-short side or undercut near the temple.
 You’ll be able to give plenty of lift and volume to the hairstyle without going completely simple and straight.

 For fine hair that lacks body, a bob is a versatile style to choose for its classic and flattering finish.
 A blunt bob will make ends look thick and full, while the short length will make sure the hair isn’t too weighed down or flat.
-If you’re feeling extra sassy, add some bangs for a modern twist.

 A-Line or Graduated Bob